 Avoid the islands of Abu Musa and Tunb when taking a boat trip in the Gulf.
 Both Iran and the United Arab Emirates claim the islands.
 Are you entering the coastal waters around the islands?
 Then Iran can accuse you of espionage, with all risks involved.
 Also, once a local told me to stay away from Al Rigga, Karama and Al Satwa neighborhoods.

 Personally I would not rent a car in Middle Eastern countries like UAE due to different traffic rules and situation.
 Thera are many road accidents and zero alcohol policy in traffic.
 Better take a taxi or tour instead.

 When to go to Dubai

 There are about 15 national holidays in Dubai.
 I would recommend to avoid visiting Dubai during any of those because the sights and shops can get really crowded or have limited opening hours.
 During certain events prices can go up as well.
-The Dubai Expo will start as of October 21, 2019 and will last until April 10, 2020.
+The Dubai Expo was supposed to last until April 10, 2020 but it was postponed to start 1 October 2021 and will last until 31 March 2022 due to COVID-19.

 Something to take into account when planning a trip to Dubai is the Ramadan.
 The hotel rates will be much lower, but there are limitations.
-The exact starting date of the Ramadan depends on the position of the moon and may vary by a day or so but is expected to take place from April 24 till May 23.
-During the Ramadan it is forbidden by law to eat, drink and smoke in public, also dancing and playing loud music.
+The exact starting date of the Ramadan depends on the position of the moon and may vary by a day or so but is usually in April/May and lasts for about a month.
+During the Ramadan it is forbidden by law to eat, drink and smoke in public, also dancing and playing loud music in UAE.
 Do not ignore this law, you risk getting arrested by the local police if you do so.
 If you can stand the heat and do not mind to hide behind a screen inside the hotel while eating or drinking anything, go for it!
 The shops open up late during Ramadan.

 Dubai in July: a life indoors